 I stood for election in 2019 to bring my experience as a primary care provider to the Bend-La Pine School Board.
 I did not then imagine I would spend my first term helping guide our district through a global pandemic while hiring a new superintendent.
 And yet the overlapping challenges of these last several years have reinforced the very belief that inspired me to run in the first place: Healthy communities begin with healthy schools.

-As your representative on the school board, I have been an outspoken defender of public health and safety.
+As your representative on the school board, I have been an outspoken defender of public health and public safety.
 That means providing all members of the district staff – from nutrition services to transportation – the resources they need to protect themselves as well as the children in their care.
 It means connecting families to the resources they need to support their kids at home and get them to school safely.
-And it means working with community partners and stakeholders to promote the physical, emotional, and economic well-being of our students and staff, during the pandemic and beyond.
+And it means working with community partners and stakeholders to promote the physical, emotional, and economic well-being of our people, during the pandemic and beyond.

-Learn more about the Bend-La Pine School board and contact us here.
+Learn more about the Bend-La Pine School Board and contact us here.

 P.O.
 Box 7921, Bend, OR 97708